 Twelve years ago I converted to Catholicism with all its scandals and turbulent history.
-I was at a time in my life when I craved spirituality but did not want to go back to my previous involvement in” holiness churches”.
+It was at a time in my life when I craved spirituality but did not want to go back to my previous involvement in” holiness churches”.
 I was fortunate to find a Catholic Community that met my needs.
 I had friends, members of the local parish who were good, sincere, caring souls.
 I decided to take a closer look.
 The Pastor was an Augustinian Friar who demonstrated a great love for the people in the immigrant city where he served.
-I was taught the difference between traditions, rituals and a personal spiritual relationship with God.
-Contrary to what I had been taught, this was not mindless idol worship but rather these are tools to help enhance our spiritual practice and connection with God.
-This community participated in a different yet fulfilling type of worship.
-All within the Christian teachings of the Catholic Church.
+I was taught the importance and the difference between traditions, rituals and a personal spiritual relationship with God.
+Contrary to what I had been taught, this was not mindless idol worship, but rather these traditions are tools to help enhance our spiritual practice and connection with God.
+This community participated in different yet fulfilling types of worship; all within the Christian teachings of the Catholic Church.

 Since this is Holy Week for Roman Catholics and other Christian faiths, I wanted to share a “verbal snapshot” of how I experienced my first Lenten season and Holy Week in that Catholic community.
 The first thing I noticed was on Ash Wednesday, which marks the beginning of Lent was that Church was dressed as the desert, devoid of all splendor to reflect a spiritual pilgrimage of sacrifice that would end with Easter Sunday celebrations.
 As Lent progresses into the final days of Holy Week, the dressing of sanctuary continues to change to reflect the spiritual journey of Holy Thursday, Good Friday, Holy Saturday, Easter Vigil, and Easter Sunday.